k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/releases/k8ssandra-operator-releases/k8ssandra-operator-crds-1.16/_index.md

         <td><b><a href="#k8ssandraclusterspeccassandracontainersindexlivenessprobegrpc">grpc</a></b></td>
         <td>object</td>
         <td>
-          GRPC specifies an action involving a GRPC port.<br/>
+          GRPC specifies an action involving a GRPC port.
+This is a beta field and requires enabling GRPCContainerProbe feature gate.<br/>
         </td>
         <td>false</td>
       </tr><tr>